 How do students prepare for the mock trial?

 We use the lunch break to prepare students with speaking roles for the mock trial.
 We cannot supply the scripts in advance.
-The students use the scripts throughout the trial (no memorizing).
+The students use the scripts throughout the trial; no memorizing is necessary.

 How does JDPP relate to the Office of General Counsel or the Judicial Qualifications Commission?